nuxy/docker-opensim/README.md

 ## Importing a custom database

-If you have an existing database (SQL backup `*.sql`) that you want to use, thereby overriding the installation default, replace the existing `db/opensim.sql` file with your [mysqldump](https://dev.mysql.com/doc/refman/8.0/en/mysqldump.html) output.
+If you have an existing database (MySQL backup `*.sql`) that you want to use, thereby overriding the installation default, replace the existing `db/opensim.sql` file with your [mysqldump](https://dev.mysql.com/doc/refman/8.0/en/mysqldump.html) output.
 Please note the configured [OpenSim release version](http://opensimulator.org/wiki/Upgrading) since older databases may introduce backwards compatibility issues.

 ## References